This information explains how having a mutation in the MUTYH gene may affect you and your family.

 Their recommendations will depend on whether you have 1 or 2 MUTYH mutations.
 Some examples of these cancer screenings include:

-- Getting an upper endoscopy (a procedure that les your doctor see inside your stomach and small intestine).
+- An upper endoscopy (a procedure that les your doctor see inside your stomach and small intestine).

 - Having a urinalysis (a test to look for blood in your urine).